 There is no legal requirement for insurance on private roads, but some associations or private management companies may require it.

-Even if insurance isn’t required, it can be a wise investment to protect you if someone gets hurt or their property is damaged while using the road.
+Even if insurance isn’t required, it can be a wise investment to protect you if someone gets hurt or their property is damaged while using the street.

 For example, let’s say that a pothole develops on your road.
 A driver uses the road and goes over the pothole unseen, which pops a tire and causes an accident and personal injury.